 The tenant must keep the rental unit as clean and safe as conditions allow and in accordance with the Uniform Statewide Building Code.
-The tenant must promptly notify the landlord of visible mold and use reasonable efforts to prevent moisture and mold.
-The tenant must promptly notify the landlord of insects or pests and must not be at fault in failing to prevent insects or pests. (§55.1-1227)
+The tenant must promptly notify the landlord of visible mold and use reasonable efforts to prevent

-Fair Housing:
+Acknowledgement of Receipt of Statement of Tenant Rights and Responsibilities moisture and mold.
+The tenant must promptly notify the landlord of insects or pests and must not be at fault in failing to prevent insects or pests. (§55.1-1227) Fair Housing: